COUTTS, John Davies

-Corporal John Coutts Was awarded the M.M. in recognition of gallant and distinguished service during his escape from a Prisoner of War Camp at Salonika, Greece .
+Corporal John Coutts was awarded the Military Medal for gallant and distinguished service during his escape from a Prisoner of War Camp at Salonika, Greece .

 On the 21st December 1944 it was announced that 4746052 Lance Sergeant John Davies Coutts, M.M., The York and Lancaster Regiment, had been awarded a bar to the Military Medal in recognition of gallant and distinguished service in NW Europe .

 At present we have found no trace of a Cpl.
 Ward who died on this date.

 The middle name in the LG @ above is spelt DAVIES, rather than DAVIE as and .